1. What is the difference between a degree and a diploma?

-Students wishing to participate in commencement must file their application for degree in March.
+Students wishing to participate in commencement must file their application for degree no later than Friday, February 7, 2014.
 The exact date will be posted on the online academic calendar.
 BACK

 5. I want to participate in the May commencement ceremony, but I still need to take one or two classes in the summer.
 What can I do?

 If you are within six credits of your degree, you may participate in the May commencement if you do all of the following: